Beekman Arms Inn

-The Beekman Arms Inn—formerly known as the Traphagen Tavern, Bogardus Tavern and Potter’s Tavern, and currently known as the Beekman Arms and Delamater Inn—is an historic inn located in the village of Rhinebeck, New York.
+The Beekman Arms Inn, originally part of the Traphagen Tavern and advertised today as the Beekman Arms & Delamater Inn, is a historic inn located at 6387 Mill Street in the Village of Rhinebeck, New York.
 It is within the Rhinebeck Village Historic District, a historic district added to the National Register of Historic Places in 1979 as a cohesive area of preserved historic buildings.
+The Traphagen Tavern was founded by William Traphagen at the town crossroads in 1704 as a traveler's inn, and the Beekman Arms was added to the tavern in 1766.

+The Beekman Arms Inn itself operates from the historic building on Mill Street, while the Delamater Inn is centered on the Henry Delamater House on nearby Montgomery Street, and also includes seven guest houses around a courtyard.

-In 2022 the Beekman Arms and Delamater Inn has also been a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation, since 2006.
+Since 2006, the Beekman Arms and Delamater Inn has been a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation.
 The inn claims to be America's oldest continuously operated hotel.

 History

-In the early 1700s, William Traphagen, an early settler of Rhinebeck (then a village known as Ryn Beck), established a traveler’s inn called the Traphagen Tavern in the village.
-In 1766, Arent Traphagen, the grandson of William Traphagen, relocated the tavern to its present location, where the King’s Highway intersected the Sepasco Trail.
+In 1704, William Traphagen, an early settler of Rhinebeck (then a village known as Ryn Beck), established a traveler's inn called the Traphagen Tavern in the village.
+In 1766, Arent Traphagen, the grandson of William Traphagen, relocated the tavern to its present location, where the King's Highway intersected the Sepasco Trail.
 When winter closed the river, the road was the only avenue of travel.
 It served as a stage-house for stage coaches.
 Stables were erected to accommodate the change of horses.

 It has remained in operation as a hotel ever since.
 Around 1765, a spring near the roadside supplied a well that became the "town pump".

 During the last third of the 18th century, the inn, was then known as the Bogardus Tavern.
 Arent Traphagen died in 1769 and the tavern was purchased by Everardus Bogardus, great-grandson of the New Netherlands dominie.
 It was host to many leaders of the American Revolution, including George Washington, Philip Schuyler, Benedict Arnold and Alexander Hamilton.
 In 1775, the 4th Regiment of the Continental Army drilled on the Bogardus lot near the tavern.

-By 1785, the King’s Highway was now the country's Post Road, and in 1788, after independence, the village continued to grow.
+By 1785, the King's Highway was now the country's Post Road, and in 1788, after independence, the village continued to grow.
 The Town of Rhinebeck, which contains the village, was organized.
 The current route of East Market Street was laid out the same year during construction of the Ulster-Saulsbury Turnpike, later to become Route 308.
 Everardus Bogardus died in 1799, and the tavern passed to his son Benjamin.